Einbecker Innenstadt

-In the Einbeck town center in the pedestrian zone, retailers invite you to stroll through the city and restaurateurs provide food and drink in their cafés or restaurants provide culinary variety.
+In the pedestrian zone in Einbeck's town center, retailers invite you to take a stroll through the town, while cafés and restaurants provide culinary variety.

 Tip: